 Far from being a cheap promotion for our new training system Lean Hybrid Muscle Reloaded….
 I created this blog post to share some of the awesome things that users of our system are experiencing… only 2 weeks after it’s release!!

 I am SHOCKED and AMAZED at that same time!

 But don’t get me wrong.
 It’s not that I am shocked that people are burning fat and building muscle at the same time with our system, especially since I used the exact system to create my own personal transformation…. but I am shocked at how many of you are hard core action-takers!!

 Not only have you dug right in and started the Hybrid Reloading Diet and Hybrid Muscle Workouts but you have been so diligent as to send us your updates, pictures and videos… also, I am happy to see many of our Hybrid Muscle Tribe Members updating the training logs on the membership site.

 So, instead of making this one of those cheesy testimonial sites with fake names and stock photos… I ripped a few posts from my personal Facebook Fanpage and attached some videos that our Hybrid Muscle Militia have been posting and updating us with.

 I want to send a very, very BIG thank you to all of our new Lean Hybrid Muscle customers, fans, tribe members and “militia”.
-You guys believed in Mike and I when people were calling us names and claiming that we were frauds.
+You guys believed in me when people were calling me names and claiming that I am a fraud.
 I ask you… does a fraudulent system produce results and get people as excited as this?

-You guys are family now… and we’re fighting to give you everything you need to become The Strongest Version Of YOU!
+You are family now… and I am fighting to give you everything you need to become The Strongest Version Of YOU!